breard-r/chromesoul/README.md

 ## Why?

 When you're on the PIE, you're stuck in it unless you are connected to netsoul, and with multiple boot and mobile devices it's a real pain to configure many NetSoul clients.
-That's why chromesoul is awesome: not only it's a multi-platforme NS client, but with the Chrome extension synchronisation it's automaticaly installed.
+That's why chromesoul is awesome: not only it's a cross-platform NS client, but with the Chrome synchronisation it's automaticaly installed and configured.

 ## Requirements